varunsareen15/Manga-Reading-App/README.md

     ```bash
     cd path/to/manga_reader
     ```
 3.  **Download a Font:** Download any ttf font and place in the root directory.
-Rename the font file to font.ttf.
+Rename the font file to `font.ttf`.
 4.  **Compile:** Run the make command:
     ```bash
     make